You are here:

 The is typically performed on a stationary bike, and involves 3 minute stages of progressively increasing intensity with blood lactate collection (finger pinprick, method similar to blood sugar testing) at rest, at the end of each successive stage, and during recovery.
 We recommend the test be completed during a recovery period in training.

-Cost: Add $20 to either maximal or submaximal test.
-Cost: See Assessment Fee Chart.
+Cost: Add $10 to either Submaximal or Maximal Aerobic Capacity test.
+Assessment Fee Chart

 Aerobic equipment and online equations often over-estimate the amount of calories you burn during an aerobic exercise session.
 This protocol is designed to show you exactly how many calories you are burning while you exercise at different intensities as determined by different methods of regulating aerobic exercise intensity (Heart Rate, RPE, watts, and speed).
 This test will give you the information needed to ensure you get the maximal benefits from your diet and training.